Backup158/DarktideWeaponCustomizationOwO/docs/_site/README.md

 </details>

+<a id="faq-7"></a>

 7) **What do you mean by "intended for screenshots" ?**

 &emsp; It means I'm mostly concerned with how the weapon looks like when inspecting it.
 Clipping with animations and during use is not important here.
-For example, the Elysian grip-stock for the Helbore does not line up with your hands at all, but it's more accurate to one depiction of the Accatran Mk IVe Modified Sniper Lasgun.
+For example, the Elysian grip-stock for the Helbore does not line up with your hands at all, but it's more accurate to one depiction of the Accatran Mk IVe Modified Sniper Lasgun.  \
+&emsp; That also means that appearances and accuracy are prioritized over performance.
+For example, the Masterkey is made of 8 components.
+There's a few parts I could've taken out, which would've changed it a bit but not enough to matter when it's sitting under your gun.
+I kept them anyways because I think it looks better when you get up close.
 <details>
   <summary>Elysian Drop Troop Weapons</summary>